Salem numbers, spectral radii and growth rates of hyperbolic Coxeter groups: Introduction

-where $a_k\in \Bbb Z$ equals the number of words $w\in W$ with $S$-length $k$, and it characterises the complexity of $W$.
+where $a_k\in \mathbb{ Z}$ equals the number of words $w\in W$ with $S$-length $k$, and it characterises the complexity of $W$.
 By a result of Steinberg, $f_S(t)$ is a rational function that depends on the set of finite subgroups of $W$.
 The inverse $\tau=1/R$ of the radius of convergence $R$ of $f_S(t)$ is a real algebraic integer called the \emph{growth rate} of $W$, or also the \emph{growth rate} of its Coxeter polyhedron.

 For a hyperbolic Coxeter group $G\subset\mathrm{Isom}\mathbb H^n,$ the growth rate satisfies $\tau>1$ so that $G$ is of exponential growth.
-More specifically, results of Floyd, Plotnick and Parry imply that $\tau$ is a Salem number when $n=2$ or $n=3$.
+More specifically, for $G$ compact, results of Floyd, Plotnick and Parry imply that $\tau$ is a Salem number or a quadratic unit when $n=2$ or $n=3$.
 Recall that a Salem number is a real algebraic integer $>1$ such that all Galois conjugates have absolute value not greater than 1 and at least one of them has absolute value equal to 1.
 An interesting example is given by the growth rate of the reflection group associated with the Coxeter triangle $(2,3,7)$.
 It is equal to Lehmer's number $\alpha_L\approx1.176281$ with minimal polynomial $L(t)=t^{10}+t^9-t^7-t^6-t^5-t^4-t^3+t+1$.
 Observe that $\alpha_L$ is the smallest Salem number known to date.

-In reverse, our first main result sheds light on the realisation of Salem numbers as growth rates of hyperbolic Coxeter groups and their polyhedra. \begin{theorem} Not every Salem number is the growth rate of a compact hyperbolic Coxeter polyhedron. \end{theorem} Consider an abstract Coxeter system $(W,S)$ of rank $N$ together with its natural representation as a discrete group of reflections in $\mathrm{GL}_N(V)$ for a certain quadratic real vector space $V$.
+In reverse, our first main result sheds light on the realisation of Salem numbers as growth rates of hyperbolic Coxeter groups and their polyhedra. \begin{theorem} Not every Salem number is the growth rate of a compact hyperbolic Coxeter polyhedron. \end{theorem}

+Consider an abstract Coxeter system $(W,S)$ of rank $N$ together with its natural representation as a discrete group of reflections in $\mathrm{GL}_N(V)$ for a certain quadratic real vector space $V$.
 A Coxeter element $c\in W$ is a word of $S$-length $N$ so that every generator in $S$ appears exactly once.
 Its representative $C\in\mathrm{GL}_N(V)$ is called a \emph{Coxeter transformation}.
 By means of its order and the eigenvalue spectrum one can decide about the nature of $W$.
-For example, $W$ is finite if and only if $C$ is of finite order.
+For example, $W$ is finite if and only if $C$ is of finite order; see \cite{How}.